chen4119/sambal.dev/pages/guides/jsonld-and-schema-org.md

 # Schema.org

 [Schema.org](https://schema.org/) is a set of schemas for structured data markup on webpages.
 It was started by Google, Yahoo, Microsoft and Yandex in 2011.
 Many high traffic sites like Linkedin, AllRecipes, IMDb, Wikipedia, etc. are already using it.
 It's the metadata that powers virtual assistants, events and flight reminders in your e-mail, and the featured search results on Google.
-It can be encoded in rdf, microdata and json-ld.
+It can be encoded in many formats such as rdf, microdata and json-ld.

+# Json-ld

 Json-ld seems like the most obvious format to encode schema.org since json is already so widely used and any json object can be turned into json-ld simply by adding @context.
 For example, you have the following json data.